Check out Sydney's newest 80km walk, Bondi to Manly - B2M

 Transport.
 (Easy) We caught the train into Bondi Junction and bused it down to Bondi Beach.
 From Watsons Bay, ferry back to Circular Quay, then train home.

-Bondi Beach to Watsons Bay (B2M map)
+Bondi Beach to Watsons Bay "in red" (B2M map)

 Rosebay to Watsons Bay (B2M stage 2)